 Genevieve LeMarchal, MBA

-She attended Washington State University where she studied at the Edward R. Murrow School of Communication.
-After graduating she had a slew of jobs and careers including coffee barista, renting cars, working in banking during the market collapse of 2008, writing children's books, solar energy, eCommerce, mobile SaaS technology, private aviation and creative agencies.
+Genevieve grew up in Camas, Washington and attended Washington State University where she studied at the Edward R. Murrow School of Communication.
+She had a slew of jobs and careers including coffee barista, renting cars, working in banking during the market collapse of 2008, and writing children's books.
+She's had roles and projects in industries including solar energy, lifestyle and outdoor apparel, creative agencies, eCommerce, mobile SaaS technology and private aviation.

 Astrid Scholz, PhD